Markjust1/safe-and-sound/README.md

-# Safe&Sound
+# Safe-and-Sound

-Application built with React and Typescript to monitor and record jobsite safety data like hazard assessments, violations, infractions ect.
+Application built with React.js and Typescript to monitor and record jobsite safety data and perform hazard assessments, safety violations, trade infractions etc.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`